 The Authority's executive body in relation to delivery of transport services is Transport for Greater Manchester (TfGM).
-The Authority and the constituent GM Authorities have entered into joint arrangements for the discharge of specified transport functions, which are supported through a joint committee called the Transport for Greater Manchester Committee (TfGMC).
-TfGM's Accounts are consolidated into the Group Accounts of the Authority.
+The Authority and the constituent GM Authorities have entered into joint arrangements for the discharge of specified transport functions, which

 With the Parliamentary order, which transferred the Police and Crime Commissioner's powers to the Mayor, the Mayor is required under S21 of the Police Reform and Social Responsibility Act 2011 to keep a fund known as the Police Fund.
 The Authority is the legal entity, which is responsible for administering the Police Fund and executing the Mayor's decisions in his role as Police and Crime Commissioner.
 To fulfil these statutory requirements the Chief Constable's Accounts are consolidated into the Group Accounts of the Authority and a memorandum account is included for the Mayoral Police Fund in the Authority's Single Entity Statements.